MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-user-needs-read-write-access-organization.md

 2. Team or group owners

 Although these users are not pre-provisioned, they can be added to environments through on-demand sync.
-Please see the section below for ways to add or refresh users on demand.
+See the section below for ways to add or refresh users on demand.

 ## Adding or refreshing users on demand